Machu Picchu - Reduce Carbon Emission Footprint - Carbon Neutral Climate Certification - Green Initiative

 Machu Picchu Achieves Significant Reduction in Carbon Emissions Since 2021 Certification

-“We are proud to announce that Machupicchu renews its ‘First Carbon Neutral Wonder’ certificate.
+“We are proud to announce that Machupicchu renews its ‘First Carbon Neutral’ certificate.
 This achievement represents a significant milestone in our effort to promote circular economy models and sustainable cities, where for example, we give new life to bottles, such as Cielo Alcalina which is made 100% from recycled bottles,” says Jorge López-Doriga, Chief Communications and Sustentability Officer in AJE Group.

 “As a pioneer of regenerative tourism in Peru, Inkaterra is committed to conserving the natural heritage of Machupicchu,” states José Koechlin, founding president of Inkaterra.
 “This alliance is a success story about the goals that can be achieved when public and private sectors work hand in hand.
 With the support of the local community, the first destination in Latin America with a circular economy has been achieved.
 We Peruvians enjoy the privilege of having this cultural and natural heritage of humanity, which entails the great responsibility of caring for it for future generations.”